wisdpi/wp-ut5_dkms/README.md

 RTL8152B         | USB 2.0     | 10/100M

 ## Installation

-There are 3 ways to install this DKMS module.
-Choose one as your tastes.

-Those are not interfering with each other.
-So you can do all 3 methods but absolutely you don't need to.

 Installation using the Debian package is recommended for the sake of getting the newer driver.